pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 ## Installing and configuring Streams Runner

-1. Choose a location where you have permission to create files to install the Streams Runner, and change directory to that location.
+1. Choose a location where you have permission to create files to install Streams Runner, and change directory to that location.
 1. Extract the toolkit by entering the following command:
 ```bash
 tar -zxvf $STREAMS_INSTALL/etc/beam/com.ibm.streams.beam-x.y.z.tar.gz